Lincoln House Surgery163 London RoadApsleyHemel Hempstead, HP3 9SQTel: (01442) 254366

 All the Doctors give contraceptive and family planning advice.
-Dr Parbat and Dr Hilmi are both family planning trained and can fit implants and coils.
-If you would like to consider an implant or coil as a method of contraception, please book an initial consultation with them.
+Dr Parbat is family planning trained and can fit implants and coils.
+If you would like to consider an implant or coil as a method of contraception, please book an initial consultation with him.

 Part of routine child surveillance programme organised by our Health Visitors.

 Are asked to complete a pre-registration form to give a brief medical history prior to full records being received.

 Simple tests may be performed at an appointment.
 E.g: blood pressure, weight, and urine.

 We operate the recommended re-call system for cervical Smear testing.
 This service is run by our Practice Nurses, supported by a Doctor.
 All results are double-checked on their return to the surgery.
 In the event of an abnormal result, the patient will be contacted and further management explained.